tiarno/reachtim/content/articles/bottle.md

     WSGIScriptAlias /service /var/www/bottle/bottle_adapter.wsgi
     WSGIDaemonProcess example02 processes=5 threads=25

+You may need to set other parameters depending on your platform.
+I am on a FreeBSD machine and needed to set `WSGIAcceptMutex posixsem` in addition to the settings above.

 ### The `wsgi` Adapter {: .article-title}

-When Apache `httpd` calls the bottle application it will execute the `bottle_adapter.wsgi` script.
-As you can see, the script imports the application stubs, adds to the template path and mounts the applications.
+When the Apache server gets a request that begins with `service`, the `httpd` daemon calls the bottle application; that is, it executes the `bottle_adapter.wsgi` script.
+As you can see below, the script imports the application code, adds to the template path and "mounts" the applications on a specific URL path.
+Now that `people` is mounted on the path `/people`, the application will get called for any URL that starts with `/service/people`.

 The debug attribute is set to `True` until we're ready to go production.

     :::python
     import sys, bottle